magjac/d3-graphviz/README.md

 In order for animated transitions to be smooth, special considerations has been made to do the computational intensive operations before transitions start.
 Use [*transition*.delay](#transition_delay) to reserve time for those computations.

-Since the author is new to both Javascipt and D3, there are probably a lot of things that can be improved.
+Since the author is new to both Javascript and D3, there are probably a lot of things that can be improved.
 Suggestions are welcome.

 ## Requirements